subhamkumarr/wordleGame/README.md

 ![Screenshot of a won game, showing a red failure banner](docs/sad-banner.png)

-## Working on Visual Keyboard & and making it more entertaining for users:
+## Added Visual Keyboard to make it more entertaining for users:

-In the real Wordle game, a keyboard is shown below the guesses:
-This keyboard is an important game element, since it makes it easy to tell which letters have already been tested.

 ## Set up guide:
 1. Clone the repository.